-After formalising the notion of different summaries in \cref{sec:background}, we argue that all information-theoretic approaches are equivalent in \cref{sec:epe}: They implicitly minimise the same loss functional between the posterior $\posterior{\theta\mid t}$ given only summaries $t$ and the full posterior $\posterior{\theta\mid y}$ given the entire dataset $y$.
+We characterize three different classes summaries in \cref{sec:background}: sufficient, lossless, and optimal summaries.
+In \cref{sec:epe}, we argue that all information-theoretic approaches are equivalent.
+They implicitly minimize the same loss functional between the summary posterior $\posterior{\theta\mid t}$ given only $t$ and the true posterior $\posterior{\theta\mid y}$ given the entire dataset $y$.
 While these results are well established in information theory, they provide a unifying perspective of different summary extraction approaches.
-Minimising the expected posterior entropy (EPE) should be the practitioner's choice because it is straightforward to evaluate compared with the Kullback-Leibler divergence or mutual information, especially in high dimensions.
-It also has strong connections with recent advances in conditional posterior density estimation \citep{Papamakarios2016,Lueckmann2017}.
+Minimizing the expected posterior entropy (EPE) should be the practitioner's choice because it is easier to evaluate than either the mutual information (MI) between model parameters and summaries or the Kullback-Leibler (KL) divergence between the posterior given the full data and posterior given only summaries.
+It also has strong connections with conditional posterior density estimation \citep{Papamakarios2016,Lueckmann2017}.
 But even methods developed to address different problems (such as parameter inference or model selection) in diverse fields (such as cosmology or population genetics), have strong ties to information-theoretic approaches.
-For example, in \cref{sec:related} we show that maximising the determinant of the Fisher information \citep{Heavens2000,Charnock2018} and minimising the $L^2$ Bayes risk \citep{Fearnhead2012,Jiang2017} are both equivalent to minimising the EPE in the large-sample limit.
-Similarly, learning a probabilistic classifier for model selection \citep{Prangle2014} minimises the EPE.
-In \cref{sec:experiments}, we discuss concrete steps for learning informative summaries by fitting flexible conditional posterior density estimators to simulated data.
+For example, in \cref{sec:related} we show that maximizing the determinant of the Fisher information \citep{Heavens2000,Charnock2018} and minimizing the $L^2$ Bayes risk \citep{Fearnhead2012,Jiang2017} are both equivalent to minimizing the EPE in the large-sample limit.
+Similarly, learning a probabilistic classifier for model selection \citep{Prangle2014} minimizes the EPE.
+In \cref{sec:experiments}, we discuss concrete steps for learning summaries by fitting conditional posterior density estimators to simulated data.
 To compare different methods, we devise a benchmark problem with simple likelihood but data that prove challenging for summary selection in \cref{sec:benchmark}.
-We also compare different summary selection approaches on two applied examples: Inferring the mutation and recombination rates of a population genetics model (\cref{sec:population-genetics}) and inferring the attachment kernel for a model of growing trees (\cref{sec:tree}).
+We also compare summary selection approaches on two applied examples: Inferring the mutation and recombination rates of a population genetics model (\cref{sec:population-genetics}) and the attachment kernel for a model of growing trees (\cref{sec:tree}).